The College Application

 A man writing on a piece of paper

-Just browse through College Confidential, a popular college admissions forum, and you’ll see students posting their stats – many with strong academic and extracurricular profiles, but still getting knocked down in the process.
+Just browse through College Confidential, a popular college admissions forum, or Reddit, and you’ll see students posting their stats – many with strong academic and extracurricular profiles, but still getting knocked down in the process.

 Sure, it’s competitive.